XylonFu/JsonlBatch/README.md

   - `on_startup() -> dict`:
     This coroutine runs **once** before any processing begins.
 Its purpose is to initialize and return a `context` dictionary containing any shared resources (e.g., SDK clients, database connection pools).

-  - `process_record(record: dict, context: dict) -> dict`:
+  - `process_record(record: dict, context: dict) -> dict | None`:
     This is your main worker coroutine.
 It runs concurrently for **each line** in your input file.
 It receives the data `record` for one line and the shared `context` object.
 Its job is to perform the desired operation and return the resulting dictionary to be saved.
+Returning `None` will skip saving a result for that record.

   - `on_shutdown(context: dict)`:
     This coroutine runs **once** after all processing is finished (even if errors occurred).
 Use it to gracefully clean up and release the resources created in `on_startup`.